MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 If you already want to reintegrate (even if this is not mandatory) you can start now!
 More information [here](https://www.mobilepaygroup.com/partner/new-platform).

+- [NEW Recurring API Reference](https://developer.vippsmobilepay.com/api/recurring/): Explore the documentation for the New Recurring API.

+- [NEW Recurring API Documentation](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/): Find detailed information on the New Recurring API.

+- [NEW Recurring Changelogs](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/CHANGELOG/): All notable changes to the Recurring API.

 **4. Does the Recurring API have callbacks?**